cerner/terra-toolkit/packages/terra-functional-testing/src/terra-dev-site/terra-functional-testing/guides/Migration.tool.md

 ### WebDriverIO v4 to v6

 The most notable breaking changes are the breaking changes from WebDriverIO v4 to WebDriverIO v6.
-We'll outline a few of the most common API changes we encountered ourself as we uplifted our own repositories.
+We'll outline a few of the most common API changes we encountered ourselves as we uplifted our own repositories.
 A complete list of the breaking changes can be found here:

 - [WebDriverIO v5 Breaking Changes](https://github.com/webdriverio/webdriverio/blob/v5.0.0/CHANGELOG.md#boom-breaking-change)
 - [WebDriverIO v6 Breaking Changes](https://github.com/webdriverio/webdriverio/blob/d1f3da652f287d297bd6b13f49194d58599dacd0/CHANGELOG.md#boom-breaking-change)